ZengineHQ/legacy-plugin-wrapper/docs/README.md

 ## Requirements
 NodeJS: version 10.10+

-## Quick and Dirty
+## Quick and Dirty (for mayan repos)

-If you just want a snapshot of the steps, try walking through this first, and consult the expanded docs below if you get stuck.
+If you just want a snapshot of the steps for migrating an existing mayan repo, try walking through this first, and consult the [expanded docs below](#migration-steps) if you get stuck.

-**If you're using Mayan, and you haven't created a maya.json with a default environment, do that first!**
+**If you're using Mayan, and you haven't created a maya.json in the repo you intend to migrate, do that first!**

 1. cd into your plugin's frontend code directory (in mayan projects: `cd ./plugins/name-of-plugin`)
 2. `npm i -g ZengineHQ/zengine-migrator` to install the migrator tool globally